polyluxus/rwth-tools/modules/modulefiles/source/pandoc/README.md

 /home/<USER>/local/modules/modulefiles/source
 ```

-and further assuming `rwth-tools` is installes in the directory
+and further assuming `rwth-tools` is installed in the directory
 ```
 /home/<USER>/local/rwth-tools
 ```